caio-alcantara/Exercicios-Python/README.md

 # Python-Exercises
- All the 115 exercises I made while taking the Python course on cursoemvideo.com
+ All the 115 exercises I did while taking the Python course on cursoemvideo.com

  In sum, these are all the programing assignments I took on that course.
 It goes from the most basic python-stuff, like printing 'Hello, world', to some extra exercises I did while learning Object Oriented Programing in Python.